Abdulmalek-HoM/telequm/README.md

 ## 💻 Getting Started

-To run these notebooks and experiment with quantum circuits yourself, you'll need Python and Qiskit installed.
+To run these notebooks and experiment with quantum circuits yourself, you have two primary options: running locally on your machine or directly in Google Colab.

+### Option 1: Running Locally (Recommended for persistent setup)

-### Prerequisites
+#### Prerequisites

 * **Python 3.8+**
 * **Jupyter Notebook** or **JupyterLab** (often included with Anaconda)
 * **Git** (for cloning the repository)

-### Installation
+#### Local Installation

 1.  **Clone the repository:**
     ```bash